abisop/nuttx-docs/en/implementation/device_drivers.md

 a good one.
 But there are grey areas too.

 CAN seems similar to Ethernet.
 Both are network interfaces of sorts.
-You wouldn't interface directly with Ethernet driver because you need to go through a network stack of some type.
+You wouldn\'t interface directly with Ethernet driver because you need to go through a network stack of some type.
 The OSI model prevents it.

 UARTs are communication devices.
 There is no RS-232 bus with devices